mingjingsi/LPM/README.md

 Reproducibility
 ==========

 All the simulation results can be reproduced by using the code at [sim-LPM](https://github.com/mingjingsi/sim-LPM).
-Real data sets used in the paper have been made publicly available, including functional annotations [link](https://drive.google.com/file/d/1Jn_MEDJVZR16UB3lXFjNjAuQDCKECfUw/view) and summary statistics from GWAS [link] (https://drive.google.com/file/d/1vXZX1l5IWXEx9De0psprR5GCniI3VG0l/view).
+Real data sets used in the paper have been made publicly available, including functional annotations [link](https://drive.google.com/file/d/1Jn_MEDJVZR16UB3lXFjNjAuQDCKECfUw/view) and summary statistics from GWAS [link](https://drive.google.com/file/d/1vXZX1l5IWXEx9De0psprR5GCniI3VG0l/view).

 Development